New Soliton Solutions of Anti-Self-Dual Yang-Mills equations: Soliton Solutions on Four-dimensional Real Spaces

 In this section, we construct soliton solutions on four-dimensional real spaces with three kinds of signatures and the corresponding action densities could be realized to real-valued functions by taking the reality conditions in section 2.1 and condition \eqref{ps_unitary}.
 More precisely, $c_1=-\overline{b}_1, c_2=-\overline{b}_2, d_1=\overline{a}_1,d_2=\overline{a}_2$ and $\overline{M}=L$.
 The latter condition gives rise to relations between parameters $\alpha,\beta,\gamma,\delta,\lambda,\mu$ on each real slice.
 After these replacements, the action density Tr$F^2$ reduces to the standard one: Tr$F_{\mu\nu}F^{\mu\nu}$ with respect to local coordinates $x^\mu~(\mu=0,1,2,3)$ on the four-dimensional real spaces.
 We can even show that the action density Tr$F_{\mu\nu}F^{\mu\nu}$ is real-valued because $X_1$ becomes real and $X_2$ becomes pure imaginary.

-More interestingly, the soliton solutions \eqref{1soliton_cpx} represent one-domain wall solutions and the integration of the corresponding action densities over the real spaces are not infinity but zero.
+More interestingly, the soliton solutions \eqref{1soliton_cpx} represent domain wall solutions and the integration of the corresponding action densities over the real spaces are suggested to be infinity but zero.
 We put the proof in section 3.1.
 This property might shed light on a new study area of domain walls in cosmology.

 On the other hand, we will see that $G=U(N)$ can be realized only on the Ultrahyperbolic space $\mathbb{U}_2$ in section 3.4 because both gauge fields $A_\mu$ and field strengths $F_{\mu\nu}$ must take values in anti-hermitian $N\times N$ matrices when $G=U(N)$.